 It can comfortably help in the reverse engineering of dex files of Android APKs into the smali format.
 It can also reverse or re-compile smali files back into dex files.
 Almost any Android application can be modified using this tool.

-JADX is a CLI/GUI tool which decompiles an Android application or dex file (APK) to an equivalent Java source code.
-This reverse engineering tool helps in figuring out the logical flow and structure of applications and carry out an effective analysis.
+JADX is a CLI/GUI tool that decompiles an Android application or dex file (APK) to an equivalent Java source code.
+This reverse engineering tool helps in figuring out the logical flow and structure of applications and carrying out an effective analysis.
 However, the generated Java code can’t always be recompiled back and JADX can’t modify the original application.